 12 South is one of the most popular neighborhoods in Nashville.
 It’s a place we feel all visitors of Nashville should check out, whether you stay there or just grab a meal at one of the amazing restaurants.
 Since this neighborhood is small and residential, there aren’t any hotels.
 However, we’ve recommended a bed and breakfast as well as some vacation rental options.

-12 South has over 20 bars and restaurants that range from a local pizza joint to a fine-dining establishment to a sandwich shop.
+12 South has over 20 bars and restaurants that range from a local pizza joint to a fine-dining establishment to an amazing burger joint.
 You’ll also find some local shopping like custom jean-maker Imogene + Willie, local boutique MODA, and Nashville jewelry designer Judith Bright.
-This area isn’t touristy at all.
+This area has become more touristy over the years but still has the local neighborhood charm.
 Most people who hangout in 12 South are young professionals, families, and college students.
 This is the place for you if you want to see how Nashvillians spend their days.

 Best Vacation Rentals in 12 South:

 - 12 South Retreat – 4 bedroom / 3.5 bath – Sleeps 8 – 85+ Five Star Reviews

 - 12 South Loft – 1 bedroom / 1 bath – Sleeps 2-4 – 90+ Five Star Reviews